NatronGitHub/Natron/BUGS.md

 Here is a list of non-blocking bugs / wanted features:

+- the nodegraph should have a "f" shortcut to recenter the graph, and scrollbars (or a birds eye view) when the graph is too large.

 - Knobs are missing a "reset default value" feature

 - Separate the link and copy/paste functionalities from the animation menu